kyma-project/kyma/docs/headless-cms/08-01-add-clusterdocstopic.md

 kubectl get clusterdocstopics
 ```

-The resources should be in the `Ready` phase:
+The custom resources should be in the `Ready` phase:

 ```
 NAME                                   PHASE   AGE